rorywalsh/CsoundUnity/docs/controlling_csound_from_unity.md

 csoundUnity.SendScoreEvent("i1 0 -1");
 ```

-To stop an instrument, set its number negative:
+To stop an instrument, put a "-" in front of the number to make it negitive:

 ```cs
 // C# code